 As we head into 2019, it’s important to remember that marketing spend is a “must-have” and not a “nice-to-have” – no matter the size of your business.

-Research in the wake of the global recession in 2009 showed that reducing advertising and marketing budgets was detrimental to a business.
+Research in the wake of the global recession in 2009 showed that reducing advertising and marketing budgets were detrimental to a business.

 Spending less on administration and manufacturing were shown to be prudent, but those companies that reduced product quality, spent less on marketing and developing new products underperformed during times of slow growth.

-Moreover, when the economy stabilised, they took longer than their competitors to make up the ground they had lost to those companies that continued with their marketing efforts and even increased their spend.
+Moreover, when the economy stabilised, they took longer than their competitors to make up the ground they had lost to those companies that continued with their marketing efforts and even increased their spending.

 There was also a hidden price to pay.
 The research showed that although the cuts resulted in a short-term profit gains, the decision to cut back on ad spend during the recession led to a 20% – 30% fall in turnover in the two years following the cuts.

 Box clever with your budget for digital marketing

 When it comes to your website and digital marketing mix, are you paying for the Pegasus and getting the basic donkey with wings?
 Or are you happy to pay for the donkey in the hope that you might just get some value out of it.
 Worse still, are you trying to do your own digital marketing to save costs but aren’t making any headway?